siddharth-sq/django-admin-sso/README.rst

 .. image:: https://pypip.in/v/django-admin-sso/badge.png
     :target: https://pypi.python.org/pypi/django-admin-sso/

-Django admin SSO lets users login to a django admin using an OAuth2 or an openid provider.
-It then looks up the email address of the new user and looks up the rights for them.
+Django admin SSO lets users login to Django's administration panel using an OAuth2 provider instead of a username/password combination.

 Installation
 ------------

+django-admin-sso is most often used with Google OAuth2 and the instructions follow that assumption.
+At least in theory it is possible to use a different OAuth2 provider.

-1. Make sure you have a working django project setup.
+1. Make sure you have a working Django project setup.
 2. Install django-admin-sso using pip::

     pip install django-admin-sso